How does this medication work? What will it do for me?

 The side effects listed below are not experienced by everyone who takes this medication.
 If you are concerned about side effects, discuss the risks and benefits of this medication with your doctor.

 The following side effects have been reported by at least 1% of people taking this medication.
 Many of these side effects can be managed, and some may go away on their own over time.

 Contact your doctor if you experience these side effects and they are severe or bothersome.
 Your pharmacist may be able to advise you on managing side effects.

-- skin irritation around the toenail (e.g., redness, itching, stinging)
+- skin irritation around the toenail (e.g., burning, redness, itching, stinging)

 Although most of the side effects listed below don't happen very often, they could lead to serious problems if you do not seek medical attention.